-And here’s our 5 reasons why we think you should use a trade mark attorney:
+And here’s our 5 reasons why we think you should use a trademark attorney:

 It may sound simple but often the devil is in the details.
 For example, often it is better to protect the plain words of your brand, rather than the logo version which contains those words, as this will give you the most basic and strongest protection.
 In other cases, we have seen businesses protect the most comprehensive version of their logo in order to “ensure it’s all covered” but then fail to use that version of the logo, leaving them unprotected and liable to a non-use application.

 A common mistake here is to not protect broad enough, leaving it open to competitors in relation to goods or services that, although you are not yourself selling, are clearly in your marketplace.
 On the other extreme, over claiming goods and services can very quickly increase costs, in particular government fees, unnecessarily.

-There are many reasons why the government can refuse your trade mark application, and using an attorney to draft your application will greatly increase your chances of registration.
+There are many reasons why the government can refuse your trademark application, and using an attorney to draft your application will greatly increase your chances of registration.

-There are many pitfalls when applying for a trade mark.
+There are many pitfalls when applying for a trademark.
 You’re not the legal expert so it’s best to leave that to someone who knows the law and does it correctly the first time.

-By the way, as with lawyers, communications between a registered trade mark attorney and their clients are privileged.
-Daniel McIntosh, principal of Trademarkings, has worked as both a lawyer and trade mark attorney.
+By the way, as with lawyers, communications between a registered trademark attorney and their clients are privileged.
+Daniel McIntosh, principal of Trademarkings, has worked as both a lawyer and trademark attorney.